FrontPage

 The latest compilation of all the different CITRT resources scattered around the web ... what's missing?

-Church IT Podcast - www.churchITpodcast.com Twice a month CITRT folks "meet" online and via phone to discuss all manner of IT topics.
+Church IT Podcast - www.churchITpodcast.com Monthly, CITRT folks "meet" online and via phone to discuss all manner of IT topics.
 The call is recorded and then made available as a podcast.
 We even have transcriptions of each call to aid in searching for something in particular. [maintained by Jason Powell]

-Facebook - We have over 300 people in our CITRT group on facebook.
+Facebook - We have over 600 people in our CITRT fan page on facebook.
 It's a place to find other facebook CITRT peeps and get occasional CITRT news updates. [maintained by Jason Powell]

 Blogroll - Clif Guy maintains a large blogroll of church technology related blogs